EltayebAhmed/ifg_lcb/README.md

 To reproduce the results in Table 1 in our ArXiv paper you need to carry out the following steps.

 ## 1. Launch an OpenAI compatible server
-Set launch a OpenAI API compatible server running IFG running `Qwen/Qwen2.5-Coder-32B`.
+Launch an OpenAI API compatible server running IFG running `Qwen/Qwen2.5-Coder-32B`.
 You can do this either using a `vllm` ([instructions here](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html)) or you can use our packaged tool, gllm, to launch a server from the command line as follows.
 To launch a gllm server to use GPUs 0-7 run the following command
 ```bash
 >> gllm start-cluster -w 0:7 -wp 12000 --port 8181
 ```
 This will start a gllm server with one worker using the GPUs 0-7.
-The  the worker will use a random port between 12000 and 12100 and the main server (which is OpenAI API compatible) will be accessible at `localhost:8181` and `0.0.0.0:8181`.
+The worker will use a random port between 12000 and 12100 and the main server (which is OpenAI API compatible) will be accessible at `localhost:8181` and `0.0.0.0:8181`.

 If you bring your own server and it is not at `localhost:8181` please change the `.yaml` files in `tuning` to point to your server.
-If you server requires an API key please the environment variable GLLM_API_KEY as follows
+If your server requires an API key please set the environment variable GLLM_API_KEY as follows
 ```bash
 >> export GLLM_API_KEY=<your_api_key>
 ```